 - 1998 and newer model-year diesel-powered vehicles with a gross vehicle weight rating of 14,000 pounds and less

-- Vehicles that are six model-years old and newer are not subject to the every-other-year Smog Check requirement since newer vehicles are considered cleaner, and less likely to fail a Smog Check.
+- Vehicles that are eight model-years old and newer are not subject to the every-other-year Smog Check requirement since newer vehicles are considered cleaner, and less likely to fail a Smog Check.

 - Vehicles four model-years old and newer do not require a Smog Check upon change of ownership.